 In addition to the General Plan land use designations and Town Code, Los Gatos has recently adopted updated building codes that enforce Town regulations with the purpose of protecting the lives, health, property, and public welfare of Los Gatos residents.
 Each Code is an enforcement of State and local standards and is not considered a constraint on housing production in Los Gatos.
-The following 2019 California Building Standards Codes have been adopted, as amended by the Town:
+The following 2022 California Building Standards Codes have been adopted, as amended by the Town:

-- Part 1 California Administrative Code. - Part 2 California Building Code, Volumes 1 and 2, including Appendices B, I, and J. - Part 2.5 California Residential Code including Appendices H, K, O, Q, S, V, and X. - Part 3 California Electrical Code. - Part 4 California Mechanical Code. - Part 5 California Plumbing Code including Appendices A, B, D, G, I, K, and L. - Part 6 California Energy Code. - Part 8 California Historical Building Code including Appendices A. - Part 9 California Fire Code. - Part 10 California Existing Building Code including 20118 International Existing Building Code Chapters 9 and 14, as well as Appendices A2, A3, A4, and A5. - Part 11 California Green Building Standards Code (CALGreen) Chapters 1 through8 only. - Part 12 California Referenced Standards Code. - 2018 International Property Maintenance Code.
+- Part 1 California Administrative Code. - Part 2 California Building Code, Volumes 1 and 2, including Appendices I and J (local amendments). - Part 2.5 California Residential Code including Appendices AH, AK, AO, AQ, AX, and AZ (local amendments). - Part 3 California Electrical Code. - Part 4 California Mechanical Code. - Part 5 California Plumbing Code including Appendices A, B, D, G, I, K, and L (local amendments). - Part 6 California Energy Code. - Part 8 California Historical Building Code including Appendices A. - Part 9 California Fire Code (local amendments). - Part 10 California Existing Building Code including 2021 International Existing Building Code Chapter 14, as well as Appendices A2, A3, A4, and A5. - Part 11 California Green Building Standards Code (CALGreen) Chapters 1 through 8 only (local amendments). - Part 12 California Referenced Standards Code. - 2022 International Property Maintenance Code.

 The Town also has a Code Compliance Officer that enforces the Town's zoning regulations and building and safety codes.
 The program reviews and responds to code complaints.
-The Town has adopted the 2018

-International Code for Property Maintenance and the 2019 California Existing Building Code, including 2018 International Existing Building Code Chapters 9, 14, and Appendices A2, A3, A4, and A5.
+The Town has adopted the 2021 International Code for Property Maintenance and the 2022 California Existing Building Code, including 2021 International Existing Building Code Chapter 14 and Appendices A2, A3, A4, and A5.
 Affordable units developed under the Below Market Price (BMP) Program must undergo an annual compliance audit.